-Another popular and completely FREE thing to do in Dublin city is look for the famous doors of Dublin.
-This is an instagram trend that started a little over a year ago.
+Another popular and completely FREE thing to do in Dublin city is looking for the famous doors of Dublin.
+This is an Instagram trend that started a little over a year ago.
 Where people would search the victorian houses of Dublin for unique doors.
 These ‘doors’ can typically be found on the likes of Merrion Square, Fitzwilliam Square and Baggot Street.

 9. Find some of Dublin’s Most Beautiful Buildings

-Dublin is home to some beautiful buildings, some dating back as far as the medieval times.
-Why not spend the morning doing a self guided tour of some of Dublin’s most beautiful buildings.
-Here is a quick list of some of my favourites: The Custom House, The GPO, St. Patrick Cathedral, Christchurch Cathedral, Trinity and the Dáil (Irish Parliament Building).
+Dublin is home to some beautiful buildings, some dating back as far as medieval times.
+Why not spend the morning doing a self-guided tour of some of Dublin’s most beautiful buildings.
+Here is a quick list of some of my favourites: The Customs House, The GPO, St. Patrick Cathedral, Christchurch Cathedral, Trinity and the Dáil (Irish Parliament Building).